 MP 759 affects ZEISs in two ways.
 First, it repeals the majority of Law 11977, including provisions about ZEISs.
 Second, MP 759 facilitates individual land titles.
 Much of the land that has constituted or would have qualified for designation as a ZEIS was occupied public land.
 Therefore, should those residents use MP 759 to obtain private ownership, they will lose any remains of the ZEIS protections.
 And, should future lawmakers seek to return to a regime that protects ZEISs, it will be difficult for them to do so if more land is held privately.

-Article 62 of the 1988 Federal Constitution states that “in relevant and urgent cases, the President of the Republic will be able to adopt interim measures, with the force of law, and must immediately submit them to the National Congress.”
+Article 62 of the 1988 Federal Constitution states that “in relevant and urgent cases, the President of the Republic will be able to adopt provisional measures, with the force of law, and must immediately submit them to the National Congress.”
 Mendonça explained that MP 759 addresses four topics: urban, rural, and Amazonian land regularization, and transference of land ownership from the state to the individual.
-All four of these topics, however, were already addressed in existing laws, so President Michel Temer lacked the element of urgency necessary to trigger authority to enact an interim measure.
+All four of these topics, however, were already addressed in existing laws, so President Michel Temer lacked the element of urgency necessary to trigger authority to enact a provisional measure.